JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 > **TIP** To force re-highlighting, use
 > [`DaemonCodeAnalyzer.restart()`](upsource:///platform/analysis-api/src/com/intellij/codeInsight/daemon/DaemonCodeAnalyzer.java).

-The syntax and error highlighting is performed on multiple levels: Lexer, Parser and (External) Annotator.
+The syntax and error highlighting are performed on multiple levels: Lexer, Parser, and (External) Annotator.

 ### Lexer

-The first level of syntax highlighting is based on the lexer output, and is provided through the [`SyntaxHighlighter`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/fileTypes/SyntaxHighlighter.java) interface.
+The first syntax highlighting level is based on the lexer output and is provided through the [`SyntaxHighlighter`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/fileTypes/SyntaxHighlighter.java) interface.
-The syntax highlighter returns the `TextAttributesKey` instances for each token type which needs special highlighting.
+The syntax highlighter returns the `TextAttributesKey` instances for each token type, which needs special highlighting.
 For highlighting lexer errors, the standard `TextAttributesKey` for bad characters [`HighlighterColors.BAD_CHARACTER`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/editor/HighlighterColors.java) can be used.

 **Examples:**